Skip to main content

 A tagline is a short and striking memorable phrase that sums up the tone and promise of a brand and reinforces your customer’s memory of a product or service.
 You should use taglines on all your communications.

-A key message is a brief paragraph that sums up the nature of your work and its impact upon offenders and the communities in which they live.
+A key message is a brief paragraph that sums up the nature of your work and its impact upon incarcerated individuals and the communities in which they live.
 Key messages should be backed up by research or other supporting evidence.

 A talking point is a brief statement that persuasively supports your position or organization’s objectives.